agentcooper/agentcooper.io/posts/september-2021/index.md

 At the beginning of this year, I've stopped reading all Russian news as it gave me too much stress and anxiety.
 The stoic advice is to take action on what you can change and ignore the rest.
 I doubt that voting in rigged elections changes anything, but it gives closure to the action part.

-So on one of the weekends I've traveled to the Russian embassy in The Hague to vote for the parliament elections in Russia.
+So on one of the weekends I've traveled to the Russian embassy in The Hague to vote for the legislative elections in Russia.
 On my way back to the train station I've stumbled upon the [Peace Palace](https://en.wikipedia.org/wiki/Peace_Palace), a place where the UN court sits.
 They have a small visitor center that tells the story of the palace.
 I've learned that it was Nicholas II, the last Russian czar, who had the initial idea for the palace as he was unhappy with how much the empire spends on the military needs.
 As a result, they've extended the rules on the prohibited practices during the war, like gas weapons.
 These days it is impossible to imagine any Russian involvement in celebrating peace.

 ![Military spending](military-spending.jpg)
 _Military spending by country in 1910_